-I began The White House China series in the spring of 2016 to explore the incongruity of an America established through violent conquest yet framed by the most elegant theory and language.
-A country once perceived as a beacon for democracy has at its root, the constant struggle for social justice; an environment treasured and exploited, a worldview both protective and invasive.
-Embedded in a patriotic narrative, the rise and economic glory of the United States was fueled by the eradication of indigenous people and built through the labors of the enslaved.
-The White House was no exception.
+Aiming to correct certain historic omissions, I began this project in the spring of 2016 to explore the iconography and incongruity of an America established through violent conquest yet framed by elegant theory and language.
+A country once perceived as a beacon for democracy has at its root, the constant struggle for social justice amid the backdrop of racism.
+Embedded in a patriotic narrative, the rise and economic glory of the United States was fueled by the eradication of indigenous people, the enslavement of Africans and the exploitation of natural resources.
+The White House was no exception to this opportunism.